awhyshow/Pricing-and-Production-Optimization/README.md

-Pricing & Production Optimization Analysis
+🍫 Pricing & Production Optimization Analysis
 Willy Wonka Chocolate Factory
-Project Overview
+📌 Project Overview

 This project analyzes product profitability, pricing efficiency, and factory performance across the chocolate portfolio of the Willy Wonka Chocolate Factory.
-By combining sales, cost, and production data, the analysis identifies which products and factories drive profit and where pricing or production decisions can be optimized to improve overall performance.
+By combining sales, cost, and production data, the goal is to identify which products and factories drive profit—and where pricing or production decisions can be optimized to improve overall business performance.

-Business Problem
+🎯 Business Problem

 Not all products contribute equally to profitability:

 Some high-volume products generate low profit, suggesting potential underpricing

-Other products show strong margins but low sales volume, limiting their impact
+Other products show strong margins but low sales volume, limiting their overall impact

 Factories differ significantly in output levels and operational efficiency

-Without a clear view of these dynamics, pricing and production decisions risk leaving profit unrealized.
+Without a clear understanding of these dynamics, pricing and production decisions risk leaving profit unrealized.

-Key Insights
+🔍 Key Insights
 Product Performance

 Chocolate bars dominate total sales, with the Milk Chocolate Wonka Bar as the top-selling product

-Non-core products such as Wonka Gum, Lickable Wallpaper, and Kazookles account for most non-chocolate sales
+Non-core products (Wonka Gum, Lickable Wallpaper, Kazookles) account for most non-chocolate sales

 Many niche products sell in very low volumes and contribute little to overall revenue

-Pricing and Profitability
+Pricing & Profitability

-High selling price does not always translate into high profit
+A high selling price does not always translate into high profit

 Lickable Wallpaper and Everlasting Gobstopper deliver the highest profit per unit

 Core chocolate bars provide stable but mid-range margins

-Several products appear underpriced relative to their production costs
+Several products appear underpriced relative to production costs

-Factory and Regional Performance
+Factory & Regional Performance

 Production is concentrated in Lot’s O’ Nuts and Wicked Choccy’s